mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/manage-hybrid-exchange-recipients-with-management-tools.md

 ---
 # Manage recipients in Exchange Hybrid environments using Management tools

 Previously, in Exchange Hybrid environments, after you move all your mailboxes to Exchange Online, you had to have an active Exchange Server to manage recipients' attributes.
-First, attributes are edited using an Exchange Server in on-premises Active Directory, which are then copied to Azure AD using directory synchronization.
+First, attributes were edited using an Exchange Server in on-premises Active Directory, which are then copied to Azure AD using directory synchronization.
 On-premises recipients can't be modified directly in Azure AD or Exchange Online.
-Therefore you have to keep an Exchange Server running using directory synchronization via the Azure AD Connect tool.
+Therefore you had to keep an Exchange Server running using directory synchronization via the Azure AD Connect tool.
 For more information, see [Why you may not want to decommission Exchange servers from on-premises](/exchange/decommission-on-premises-exchange#why-you-may-not-want-to-decommission-exchange-servers-from-on-premises).

-If you keep an Exchange server running just for recipient management, you may be able to shut down your last Exchange server and manage recipients using Windows PowerShell.
+If you keep an Exchange server running just for recipient management, now you may be able to shut down your last Exchange server and manage recipients using Windows PowerShell.

 > [!IMPORTANT]
 > You can still use this method to manage your recipients and leave your server running if you only run the Exchange server for recipient management.
 Shutting down the server is optional.